TIMELINE

 1993

-Releases the single Sweet Mystery with his NTT project, a duo with singer Tina Schäfer during the summer.
+During the summer the NTT single Sweet Mystery featuring lead vocalist Tina Schäfer appears.
+In the same period Read Only Memory’s All the Way Down is released as a 7” bonus single included in the magazine Adventure #9.
 In September his first single as a singer for more than three years, Strange Delight, becomes a huge radio hit.
-Achieves yet another massive comeback with the highly successful album A Touch of Excellence, a release that includes performances from 45 Danish musicians – names such as the world-famous jazz musician Niels-Henning Ørsted Pedersen and several members of the Danish punk godfathers Sort Sol.
+In October follows the highly successful album A Touch of Excellence, a release that includes performances from 45 Danish musicians such as the world famous jazz musician Niels-Henning Örsted Pedersen and several members of the Danish punk godfathers Sort Sol.
 Writes the music to the critically acclaimed Bjarne Solberg installation Sphere.
-The Read Only Memory track All the Way Down is released as a bonus 7″ single with the music magazine Adventure #9.

 1994

 Performs at the prestigious Venue festival, a concert transmitted by Danish National Radio.
-Releases the cd Angel of the Night from his latest album, a single that features the title track from the film Night & Day as a bonus track.
+Releases the single Angel of the Night, a song taken from his latest album (the cd-release further features the instrumental title track from the film Night & Day as a bonus track).
 Endures his first major Denmark tour throughout March and April, the Pandemonium Tour.
-In October follows the (in)famous album Phantasmagoria – The Second Coming featuring the at the time 72 year old Irma Victoria.
-Ends off the year with a midnight concert at Hellig Kors Kirken (The Holy Cross Church), Ceremony of Purification, a highly praised performance later released as a limited edition cd.
+In October follows the (in)famous album Phantasmagoria – The Second Coming featuring the 72-year-old Irma Victoria, an album that gradually attains European cult status in the following years, among other things due to the neofolk band Death in June’s use of her music to a number of the group’s concerts during this period as well as the French label Sordide Sentimental’s distribution of the record.
+Ends the year with performing a midnight concert at Hellig Kors Kirken (The Holy Cross Church), Ceremony of Purification, a highly praised performance later released as a limited edition cd.

 1995